dustinpfister/blog_posts/_posts/threejs-examples-many-object-tweening.md

 ### 1.1 - Basic example of the tween method, as well as other public methods

+For a basic example of the tween many module I made an example where I am using the load method to create the source object.
+Then I am making just one mesh, and updating that between just two options.
+So then there is not anything really special with this demo compared to just using the lerp geometry method by itself actually.
+However I do like to at least keep basic examples, well basic, and this also should that I can still do the same thing with the lerp method alone when I just give one set of arguments in the state array when calling the tween method.

 ```js
 (function () {
     //-------- ----------